 - Access to expert guidance and support materials

-The MakerSpace Creative Hub — now called MakerSpace Brampton — officially opened on November 4th, 2014
+The MakerSpace Creative Hub — now called MakerSpace Brampton — officially opened at the Brampton Library Four Corners branch on November 4th, 2014